Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Bayesian Market}

-\textcite{baillon_bayesian_2017} applies the fundamental idea behind the BTS and Peer-Prediction to a market.
-The proposed \textit{Bayesian Market} is one where subjects purchase assets and thereby reveal their true beliefs.
-Belief elicitation and aggregation on conventional markets is very well studied (\cite{koessler_information_2012}).
-For example, bond prices predict economic growth and recessions (\cite{estrella_how_2003}).
-Betting odds on sports games accurately predict game outcomes (\cite{spann_sports_2009}).
-Belief elicitation is often considered a side effect of markets.
-However, it can become the central purpose of a market (\cite{kenneth_j_arrow_promise_2008}).
-These markets are called prediction markets.
-The Bayesian Market is based on a similar idea, but it differs from prediction markets in several key features.
-In a Bayesian Market the assets fundamental value is the relative frequency of 'Yes' or 'Buy' positions.
-That is, if 60\% of the subjects choose to purchase the asset, the value of the asset is 0.60\$.
-The subjects can either take a 'Yes' or 'No' position, i.e. buy or sell (short) the asset.
-All trading takes place via the market maker and not directly between subjects.
-This is a key criteria, as the market maker (principal) is thereby able to determine the price of the asset.
-An example illustrates the Bayesian Market best.
-Assume that the principal wants to elicit beliefs regarding the following question: Is AI the biggest existential threat facing humanity?
-The principal acts as the market maker and sets a price for the asset.\footnote{The price of the asset could also be determined randomly.
-However, the market maker might already know which price is sensible to make the market work as intended.} Let the price be 0.35\$.
-Now subjects get to decide whether they want to purchase or sell the asset.
-If one believes that more than 35\% of subjects will purchase, i.e. take a 'Yes' position, than it is profitable to purchase, taking a 'Yes' position oneself.
-Conversely, if one believes that less than 35\% of subjects will take a 'Yes' position, the asset is not worth its price, and it is profitable to take a 'No' position.
-The market maker facilitates the transactions (at a strictly positive cost to himself) and in turn receives a frequency of 'Yes' positions.
-From these, the subjects true beliefs are deductible if one assumes the CPSS case.
-The common prior could be that 30\% of the population believes AI to be the biggest threat.
-All subjects update so that those that do believe AI to be the biggest threat assume a higher frequency of their belief among the general public, let`s say 40\%.
-This makes purchasing the asset at a price of 0.35\$ profitable in expectation.
-Those that do not believe AI to be the biggest threat should update to a lower frequency of the AI-biggest-threat belief, e.g. that 20\% of subjects hold that belief.
-Taking a 'No' position at a price of 0.35\$ is the profitable move for these subjects, as they expect a fundamental value of 0.20\$.
-Thus, everyone states their true belief in this BNE.
+On a \textit{Bayesian Market}, respondents purchase assets and consequently reveal their true beliefs \parencite{baillon_bayesian_2017}.
+The Bayesian Market reduces complexity for respondents relative to most other mechanisms because respondents have a simple decision to make: buy or sell.
+The asset's fundamental value on a Bayesian Market is the relative frequency of 'Yes' or 'Buy' positions.
+That is, if 60\% of the respondents choose to purchase the asset, the value of the asset is \$0.60.
+The respondents can either take a 'Yes' or 'No' position, i.e. buy or sell (short) the asset.
+All trading occurs via the market maker and not directly between respondents.
+The Bayesian \say{Market} does not resemble a real market because the market maker fully controls the price.
+The Bayesian market is just a simple bet.
+A hypothetical example best illustrates the Bayesian Market.
+A hypothetical panel of respondents is asked: \say{Will the company fail?} Let the market maker set a price of \$0.35.\footnote{The price of the asset could also be determined randomly.
+However, the principal might already know which price is sensible, if he can guess the common prior.} If a respondent believes that more than 35\% of respondents will purchase, then it is profitable to purchase oneself.
+If less than 35\% of respondents take a 'Yes' position, the asset is not worth its price.
+It is profitable to take a 'No' position.
+The market maker facilitates the transactions at a strictly positive cost to himself, and in turn receives a frequency of 'Yes' positions.
+From these, the respondents' true beliefs are deductible if one assumes the CPSS case.
+In the example, the common prior could be that 30\% of the respondents believe that the company is going to fail.
+Respondents who received information that the company is going to fail update their beliefs and assume that more than 35\% of others also believe the company to fail.
+They will take 'Yes' positions.
+Respondents who received contrary information will take a 'No' position.
+Truth-telling is a BNE.